This isn't your dad's review of anxiety.

 Cortisol.
 Adrenaline.
 Both hormones.

-They do the dirty work in the body when anxiety hits.
+They do the dirty work in the body (if excessive) when anxiety hits.

 Changing hormones or imbalances in that system can also drive anxiety.